lukstei/thumbnail-service-cdk/article.md

 ### Getting started with the AWS CDK

 So what it is AWS CDK?
-In a nutshell, it is a library for generating CloudFormation templates (i.e. a JSON file, which describes your infrastructure) in different languages like Typescript, Python and Java.
+In a nutshell, it is a library for generating a CloudFormation template (which is a JSON file defining our AWS infrastructure) in different languages like Typescript, Python and Java.
 Important to understand is, when using CDK, the CloudFormation template is generated on our computer, so there is no AWS Service which is called "CDK".

-After it has been created, the CloudFormation template is uploaded to the AWS CloudFormation service, which creates the described infrastructure in AWS (this works both for the initial creation, and also when you change a template and the resources are already in place and need to be changed, see https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-changesets.html).
+After the CloudFormation template has been created, it is uploaded to the AWS CloudFormation service, which creates the described infrastructure in AWS (this works both for the initial creation, and also when you change a template and the resources are already in place and need to be changed, see https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-changesets.html).

 To get started, we need to learn about a few concepts, which are specific to CDK: